-For the design of drainage structures, the hydraulic condition of the prepared structure will be similar to the natural waterway upstream and downstream of the proposed structure site must be known.
-The parameters for a typical section will be measured in the field.
+For the design of drainage structures, information on the hydraulic condition of the natural waterway upstream and downstream of the proposed structure site must be known.
+The parameters for a typical section or sections must be measured in the field.
 During this inspection a check should be made of downstream controls.
 At times the tailwater is controlled by a downstream obstruction or by water stages in another waterway.